stammler/dustpy/README.md

 ## Terms of Usage

 The current version of `DustPy` is still private.
-Usage is only permitted under the condition of close collaboration which includes co-authorship to publications that made use of `DustPy`.
+Usage is only permitted under the condition of close collaboration and the option of co-authorship to publications that made use of `DustPy`.
 By using any version of `DustPy` you agree to these terms of usage.

 ## Installation